robonrrd/csg/README.md

 ## Explanation of the Algorithm ##
-Essentially, the CSG algorithm finds all intersections of the triangles in mesh "A" and mesh "B", retriangulated the intersected faces to preserve these new edges, and then seperates the cut mesh (what we called the "clay") into two new meshes.
+Essentially, the CSG algorithm finds all intersections of the triangles in mesh "A" and mesh "B", retriangulates the intersected faces to preserve these new edges, and then seperates the cut mesh (what we called the "clay") into two new meshes.

 In more detail:
-1. Create AABB tree of the two meshes (the "clay" and the "knife").
+1. Create AABB trees of the two meshes (the "clay" and the "knife").
-2. Using the AABB tree, do a broadphase intersection step, to find pairs of bounding boxes that may contain intersecting triangles
+2. Using the AABB trees, do a broadphase intersection step to find pairs of bounding boxes that may contain intersecting triangles
 3. Determine exact triangle-triangle intersections, yeilding potentially new points that describe new edges.